mrgaaron/docs/reference/WriteRequest.md

 ```

 Client libraries may offer convenience methods and shortcuts for
-constructing WriteBodys.
+constructing WriteRequests.

-A single WriteBody can contain DataPoints for many devices and sensors.
+A single WriteRequest can contain DataPoints for many devices and sensors.
 When possible, it's recommended to aggregate many DataPoints into a single
-WriteBody instead of sending many small requests.
+WriteRequest instead of sending many small requests.
 This can increase write
 throughput dramatically.

 See: `Client.writeData`